2012liudong/base-grpc-framework/README.md

 A framework base springBoot for grpc server develop.
 It also integration with Mapstrct、 Google-Grpc.
 You can use it as base framework that onle need to develop bussness code.
 Main function:

-1、__TrackLog：__ Support log-tracking function for each thread and provide LogGenerator API.
-The log attr includeing tid、appId、token、exec(elapsed time) ...;
+1、__TrackLog：__ Support log-tracking function for each thread and provide LogGenerator API

-2、__Interception：__ Definition some default interceptions，includeing grpc-client、grpc-server、mvcController;
+2、__Interception：__ Definition such as grpc-client、grpc-server、mvcController

-3、__ModelBeanCopy：__ Support model bean(entity、bo、vo、dto) convent to each other.
-Support grpc type and java type convent;
+3、__ModelBeanConvent：__ Support model bean convent to each other as also grpc type

-4、__DataOperTool：__ Base mybatis plus, make data operation easlier, specific pagination;
+4、__DataOperTool：__ Base mybatis plus that make data operation easlier, specific pagination;

 ## 1、Quick Start